Welcome to the Inbound Marketing Journey

 Perform a Content Audit

-If you already have published content for a while, perform a content audit to understand how optimized your content is for your end-user and the content's impact on your audience.
+If you already have published content for a while, perform a content audit to understand how optimized your content is for your end user and how it is impacting your audience.
 It provides you insights on the performance of content topics, content types and marketing channels that are converting visitors.
 Additionally, It throws you light on improving your underperforming content and planning your future content creation.
-Here is a content audit template that you can use.Download Content Audit Template
+Here is an Content Audit template that you can use.Download Content Audit Template

 Brainstorm Content Ideas